Anne Baxter: Later career

 Baxter worked regularly in television in the 1960s.
 She appeared as one of the mystery guests on What's My Line?
 She also starred as guest villain Zelda The Great in episodes 9 and 10 of the Batman series.
 She appeared as another villain, Olga, Queen of the Cossacks, opposite Vincent Price's Egghead in three episodes of the show's third season.
 She played an old flame of Raymond Burr on his crime series Ironside.
 Baxter made a guest appearance on My Three Sons season 8 episode 10, aired on November 4, 1967, called "Designing Woman", portraying a glamorous female engineer who wanted Steve Douglas (Fred MacMurray) as a love interest and possible future husband.

 Baxter returned to Broadway during the 1970s in Applause, the musical version of All About Eve, but this time as Margo Channing (succeeding Lauren Bacall).

 In the 1970s, Baxter was a frequent guest and guest host on The Mike Douglas Show.
 She portrayed a murderous film star on an episode of Columbo, titled "Requiem for a Falling Star".
 In 1971, she had a role in Fools' Parade as an aging prostitute.
-In 1983, Baxter starred in the television series Hotel, ironically replacing iconic former film costar Bette Davis (All About Eve) after Davis became ill.
+In 1983, Baxter starred in the television series Hotel, replacing her All About Eve costar Bette Davis after the latter became ill.

 Personal life

 Baxter married actor John Hodiak on July 7, 1946, at her parents' home in Burlingame, California.
 The couple had one daughter, Katrina, born in 1951.
 They divorced in 1953.
-At the time, she said they were "basically incompatible", but in her book she blamed herself for the separation: "I had loved John as much", she wrote.
-"But we'd eventually congealed in the longest winter in the world.
+At the time, she said they were "basically incompatible", but in her book she blamed herself for the separation:

+I had loved John as much.
+But we'd eventually congealed in the longest winter in the world.
 Daily estrangement.
 Things unsaid.
 Even a fight would have warmed us.
-To my shame, I'd picked one at last in order to unfreeze the word 'divorce'."
+To my shame, I'd picked one at last in order to unfreeze the word "divorce".

-In the mid-1950s, Baxter began a relationship with Gambino gangster Filippo Autelitano and later, her publicist Russell Birdwell, who took control of her career and directed her in The Come On (1956).
+In the mid-1950s, Baxter began a relationship with her publicist Russell Birdwell, who took control of her career and directed her in The Come On (1956).
 The couple formed Baxter-Birdwell Productions to make films on a 10-year plan; Baxter would star in the films and Birdwell would work behind the camera.
 Princeton University Library has a collection of 175 letters by Baxter to Birdwell.